Home

 In the weight-stationary mode, the B values are "preloaded" into the systolic array, and A and D values are fed through.
 In the output-stationary mode, the D values are "preloaded" into the systolic array, and A and B values are fed through.

 A, B, and D are all of type inputType, while C is of type outputType.
 If the programmer wishes to write C into the scratchpad, then C is cast down to inputType.
-However, if the programmer instead wishes to write C into the scratchpad, then C is cast up to accType.
+However, if the programmer instead wishes to write C into the accumulator, then C is cast up to accType.

 Note that in the weight-stationary mode, an inputType D usually has insufficient bitwidth to accurately represent partial sums.
 Therefore, in the weight-stationary mode, D is usually just the 0-matrix, while the accType accumulator SRAMs are used to accumulate partial sum outputs of the systolic array instead.